noamelf/pycubator/md/functions-and-functional-programing.md

 --

 ## First Class Functions
-- A higher order function is a function that:
+- A **higher order function** is a function that does at least one of the following:
     - Takes a function as one of its inputs
     - Outputs a function